-- Focusing on emphasis areas that account for a large percentage of the fatal and serious injury crashes in our state. - Adopting federal guidance that looks at all factors affecting safety and highlights our shared responsibility for improving the safety on roadways. - Recommending more than 75 improvement strategies based on data and input from the public.
+- Focusing on emphasis areas that account for a large percentage of the fatal and serious injury crashes in our state. - Adopting federal guidance that looks at all factors affecting safety and highlights our shared responsibility for improving the safety on roadways. - Recommending 80 improvement strategies based on data and input from the public.